Whistleblower Policy

 Nominated Person

-Roundabout Canberra’s nominated person is responsible for ensuring that all complaints about unethical or illegal conduct are investigated and resolved.
-The nominated person will advise the CEO and the Board of Directors of all complaints and their resolution and will report at least annually to the on compliance activity relating to accounting or alleged financial improprieties.
-Roundabout Canberra’s nominated person is Amy Critchley, Board Chair.
+nominated person will advise the CEO and the Board of Directors of all complaints and their resolution and will report at least annually to the Board on compliance activities relating to accounting or alleged financial improprieties.

 Note: The nominated person may be a board member, the Executive Director, or a third party designated by the organization to receive, investigate and respond to complaints.